Simplescraper

 if (!challenge) throw new Error('no Turnstile or reCAPTCHA widget found on page')

-/* Proxyless task: the solver fetches the token over its own network.
-The two
+/* proxyless task: the solver fetches the token over its own network. the two

 widget kinds map to two task types and two response field names. */